public class BigdataFileSystem extends AbstractResource<IDatabase<BigdataFileSystem>> implements IContentRepository, IRowStoreConstants

 be filled by later writing the "missing" blocks.

-copyBlocks(String, int, String, int)
+copyBlocks(String, int, String, int) will renumber the blocks

 and produce a dense sequence of blocks.